danielwd27/Envelope/README.md

 # Envelope 💌

 This is a project I made for my girlfriend for Christmas over about a month.
 It's built with an ESP32 CYD (Cheap-yellow-display) bought for just over $20.
 With a 3d printed case, this device sits on a desk or nightstand, displaying real-time messages sent over the internet.
-This is the most ambitious project I've created to date, I hope you find it interesting!
+This is the most ambitious project I've created to date, I hope you find it interesting! :D

 ## Project Overview